sudarshanp1/GeminiVault-Journal/README.md

 ## Secret Management Setup

-ReflectAI adheres to zero-hardcoding hygiene.
+Gemini Vault Journal adheres to zero-hardcoding hygiene.
 Sensitive credentials such as `GEMINI_API_KEY` are stored in Google Cloud Secret Manager and accessed via runtime environment injection.

 ### 1. Create and Populate the Secret
 ```bash